Stono/kconmon/README.md

 **Known Issues**:

 - It's super, mega pre-alpha, the product of a weekends experimentation - so don't expect it to be perfect.
-I plan to improve it.
+I plan to improve it but wanted to get something out there to people who wanted it.
 - It's written in [nodejs](https://nodejs.org/en) which means the docker image is 130mb.
 That's not huge, but it isn't golang small either.
 - If you've got nodes coming up and down frequently, eventual consistency means that you might get some test failures as an agent is testing a node that's gone (but is yet to get an updated agent list).
 I plan to tackle this with push agent updates.